DataStax-Academy/httpie-katapod/step2-cassandra.md

 <div class="step-title">Exploring Stargate APIs from the command line - REST</div>

 In this section you will use our httpie configuration to take a look at the Stargate REST API.

+- REST - List Keyspaces
 - REST - Create a Table
-- REST - Add some rows
-- REST - Update the rows
-- REST - Delete the rows
-- REST - Delete the table
+- REST - Retrieve Tables

-*Did your token expire?
-Reset it with this command.*
+_Did your token expire?
+Reset it with this command._

 ```
 /workspace/httpie-katapod/token.sh